Q: Who can attend Ch1Con?

 A: That’s a reference to the Scholastic’s Write It online forums for teenage writers, which is where the kids who founded Ch1Con first met.
-They called themselves “Write Iters” (or “WIers” for short).
+They called themselves “Write Iters.”
 Most of the Write Iters –like conference director Emma Ryan– have aged out of Ch1Con at this point, but we still appreciate the influence Write It had on the founding of our conference!

 Q: What’s Ch1Con’s connection to Teens Can Write, Too?

 A: Towards the end of TCWT’s reign as an awesome blog for young writers, we were partners in bringing kickbutt opportunities to the kickbutt young writers of the world.
-(Also, at the time the Ch1Con team wasn’t busy doing Ch1Con stuff, they all wrote for TCWT.)
+(Also, at the time, when the Ch1Con team wasn’t busy doing Ch1Con stuff, they all wrote for TCWT.)

 When the original Ch1Con team was founding the conference, they had a running joke about how you’re supposed to throw rotten tomatoes at bad performers, but because they were GOOD writers, they should have ripe tomatoes instead.
 Ch1Con founder Julia jokingly made a tomato logo–and then was too lazy to make a real logo.
 So the tomato stuck.
 (The current tomato logo was created by a professional graphic designer, but you can still see the original, rather apple-like tomato Julia drew on our old publicity materials and t-shirts.)

 Q: When and where will the 2020 conference occur?